 The term 'policy' is used throughout this document and applies to policies, proposals, strategies, provision, criteria, functions, practice, budget savings and activities that includes delivery of our services.

 1. About the Policy

 1.1 Title

-Increase the fees and charges for burials

-1.2 What does this policy seek to achieve?
+Increase income targets and/or fees for burial charges 1.2 What does this policy seek to achieve?